-Google Analytics has recently come under fire from European authorities for non-compliance with the GDPR rules on data transfers.
-Google promises that the latest version of its analytics tool will be more privacy-focused.
-They will sunset Universal Analytics in favor of GA4 next year, and privacy has been the main driver of this change.
-But how “privacy-friendlier” will this version be?
+Google Analytics has come under fire from European authorities for non-compliance with the GDPR rules on data transfers in the past.
+Google promises that the latest version of its analytics tool is more privacy-focused.
+But is Google Analytics 4 any more privacy-friendly than its predecessor, and does it solve its long-standing legal issues?

 Let’s dive in!

 Google Analytics 4 is the latest version of Google Analytics.
 Google rolled out GA4 in 2020 and progressively started sunsetting Universal Analytics- the older and widespread version of the tool.

 When will Google Analytics replace Universal Analytics?

 It is already happening.
 As of December 2024, the free version of Universal Analytics is no longer available.